cloudify-cosmo/docs.getcloudify.org/content/cli/node-instances.md

 weight: 130
 ---

-The `cfy node-instances` command is used to view information on the different node-instances of a deployment.
+The `cfy node-instances` command is used to view information about the different node-instances of a deployment.

-You can use the command to list the node-instances of a specific deployment or of all deployments and to retrieve information on a single node-instance.
+You can use the command to list the node-instances of a specific deployment or of all deployments, and to retrieve information about a single node-instance.

+#### Optional flags

+These will work on each command:

+* `-v, --verbose` - Show verbose output.
+You can supply this up to three times (i.e. -vvv)
+* `-h, --help` - Show this message and exit.

 ## Commands

 ### list

+#### Usage
-Usage: `cfy node-instances list [OPTIONS]`
+`cfy node-instances list [OPTIONS]`

-List node-instances
+List node-instances.

-If `DEPLOYMENT_ID` is provided, list node-instances for that deployment.
+If `DEPLOYMENT_ID` is provided, lists node-instances for that deployment.
-Otherwise, list node-instances for all deployments.
+Otherwise, lists node-instances for all deployments.

 #### Optional flags